How to Choose the Perfect Foundation Shade Online (A Foolproof Guide) - Brittany Cosmetics

 Step 1: Identify Your Undertone

 Your undertone is the most critical factor in finding a foundation that looks truly natural.
-Unlike your skin tone, your undertone never changes — regardless of how much sun you get.
+Unlike your skin tone, your undertone never changes.
 There are three main categories:

 • Cool undertones — hints of pink, red, or blue beneath the skin